pynadath/psychsim/docs/modeling.rst

 The return value of :py:meth:`~psychsim.agent.Agent.addAction` is an :py:class:`~psychsim.action.ActionSet`, even if only one atomic :py:class:`~psychsim.action.Action` is specified.
 All of an agent's available actions are stored as a set of :py:class:`~psychsim.action.ActionSet` instances within an agent's :py:attr:`~psychsim.agent.Agent.actions`.
 An :py:class:`~psychsim.action.ActionSet` is a subclass of `set`, so all standard Python set operations apply::

-   for action in free.actions:
+   for action in player.actions:
       print(len(action))
-   rejectAndAttack = reject | battle
+   quickSave = run | save

 By default, an agent can choose from all of its available actions on every turn.
 However, we may sometimes want to restrict the available action choices based on the current state of the world.
 We will cover how to specify such restrictions in :ref:`sec-legality`.
 As a result, rather than inspecting the :py:attr:`~psychsim.agent.Agent.actions` attribute itself, we typically examine the context-specific set of action choices instead::